-- administered and conducted Examinations in July and November. - appointed an independent moderator and assessor to report on the Examination;

-- operated an appeal system within the confines of the Council's regulations for the conduct of the Examination, which provided for aegrotat, compassionate and compensation passes in appropriate circumstances; - updated the Prescription for the Examination for use in 2023.
+- administered and conducted Examinations in July and November. - appointed an independent moderator and assessor to report on the Examination; - operated an appeal system within the confines of the Council's regulations for the conduct of the Examination, which provided for aegrotat, compassionate and compensation passes in appropriate circumstances; - updated the Prescription for the Examination for use in 2024.

-In 2023, the Exams were required to be taken at one of the NZ university law schools' premises.
-However, since 2020 due to COVID-19, a temporary emergency discretion was operated to consider applications from those located overseas to sit at a nearby location, considered on a case by case basis.
+While exam sittings are offered at NZ law school locations, and at a UK venue, between 2020 and 2023, due to COVID-19, a temporary emergency discretion was operated to consider applications from those located overseas to sit at a nearby location, considered on a case by case basis.